A member of the Rose family, the Cydonia genus now contains only one species,

 pH 6.1-7.5 (slightly acidic to neutral).
 Alkaline soil causes nutritional

-Fertilize: One a year, mid-winter, apply fertilizer with micronutrients
+Fertilize: One a year, mid-winter, apply an organic fertilizer with micronutrients

-under canopy but one foot away from trunk.
+under the canopy but one foot away from trunk.
 Water immediately.
 Applying

 too much nitrogen results in flower drop and increases fire blight susceptibility.